Dressed-state master equation for two strongly coupled two-level atoms with long-lived entanglement: Details of the derivation of the dressed state master equation

 \section{Details of the derivation of the dressed state master equation}

 In this appendix, we present some of the equations that are needed to complete the derivation of the dressed state master equation.
+After integrating the von Neumann equation in the interaction picture with respect to the free Hamiltonian $H_0=H_S+H_E$, taking partial trace over the field degrees of freedom, and assuming the Born-Markov approximation, one is led to the Markovian quantum master equation \cite{BreuerPetruccione2002},

-In order to perform the partial trace over the field degrees of freedom, the following correlations for the electromagnetic field operators are needed,
+We have introduced, in the interaction picture, the atomic density operator $\rho_I(t)$, and the interaction Hamiltonian $H_{I}(t)=U_0^\dagger(t)H_{SE}U_0(t)$ with $U_0(t)=e^{-iH_0t\hbar}$.
+Furthermore, we have considered the environment density operator $\rho_E$ as a thermal state and therefore diagonal in the eigenbasis of $H_E$.
+To arrive at Eq. \eqref{eq:LindbladInt}, it is necessary to write the atomic operators in $H_I$ in terms of the ladder operators in \eqref{eq:ladders}.
+In taking the partial trace over the field degrees of freedom, the following correlations for the electromagnetic field operators are needed,

 where $n(\omega_k)=({e^{\beta \hbar \omega_k}-1})^{-1}$ is the thermal photon number.
 In the optical regime, with transition frequencies $\omega_k$ in the hundreds of terahertz, the occupation number is negligible at room temperature, i.e., $n(\omega_k) \approx 0$, ($ \langle a_{\vec k,\lambda}a^\dagger_{\vec k,\lambda} \rangle\approx1$).